-The people from Altan were among those I most liked bumping into at concerts and festivals when I was writing regularly on folk music for The Daily Telegraph.
+The people who made up Altan were among those I most liked bumping into at concerts and festivals when I was writing regularly on folk music for The Daily Telegraph.

 Altan are essentially a Donegal band, but initially with the strong Belfast input of Frankie Kennedy, an inspirational figure, not only for his flute and tin whistle playing but because of the engaging, articulate presentational skills he brought to each performance.